RedTurtle/redturtle.prenotazioni/README.rst

 Booking Notifications
 ---------------------

-There are automated notifications implementend by the foollowing behaviors:
+There are automated notifications implementend by the following behaviors:

 * `redturtle.prenotazioni.behavior.notification_appio` (Notify via AppIO gateway)
 * `redturtle.prenotazioni.behavior.notification_email` (Notify via Email gateway)
 * `redturtle.prenotazioni.behavior.notification_sms` (Notify via SMS gateway)

 Each behavior is implementing the following notification types:
-* `booking-accepted` (Invia un messaggio all'utente quando la prenotazione è stata accettata)
+* `booking-accepted` (An notification if the booking had been accepted)
-* `booking-moved` (Invia un messaggio all'utente quando la data della prenotazione viene cambiata)
+* `booking-moved` (An notification if the booking had been moved)
-* `booking-created-user` (Invia un email all'utente quando la prenotazione è stata creata)
+* `booking-created` (An notification if the booking had been created)
-* `booking-refuse` (Invia un email all'utente quando la prenotazione è stata rifiutata)
+* `booking-refuse` (An notification if the booking had been refused)
-* `booking-reminder` (Booking reminder message)
+* `booking-reminder` (An notification reminder)

 Notifications are **NOT automatically** enabled in every Booking Folder.
-If you want to send some notification, you only need to enable the by assigning the behavior to PrenotazioniFolder c.t.
+If you want to send some notification, you only need to enable them by assigning the behavior to PrenotazioniFolder c.t.

-You can create your own email templates for the booking events(confirm, refuse, create, delete, reminder).
+You can create your own notification templates for the booking events(confirm, refuse, create, delete, reminder).
 The temlates are being saved in the PrenotazioniFolder object.

 The template variables list: